polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/construct_runtime.md

 ### Event

-The `Event` type needs to be exposed whenever your module deposits events using the `decl_event!` module.
+The `Event` type needs to be exposed whenever your module deposits events using the `decl_event!` macro.
 Events can be used to easily report changes or conditions in your runtime to external entities like users, chain explorers, or dApps.

-If you want to expose generic types defined by your module, you will need to make your type generic (Event<T>), as shown here:
+If you want to expose generic types defined by your module, you will need to make your type generic (`Event<T>`), as shown here:

 ```rust
 /// An event in this module.